Hopetech/GSOC_Proposal/Mesa_GSoC_Proposal.md

 ## Aims

+GPUs natively support single precision, but only OpenGL 4.0 class GPUs have hardware support for double precision.
- The goal of this project is to implement a library of double precision operations in pure [GLSL](https://www.opengl.org/documentation/glsl/) 1.30 for GPU.
+The goal of this project is to implement a library of double precision operations in pure [GLSL](https://www.opengl.org/documentation/glsl/) 1.30 for GPU using bit twiddling.
+There are many library of software double precision floating point for devices that lack floating-point hardware.
+I should therefore translate one of this library (generally write in C) to pure GLSL 1.30.

 ## Constraints

-Main Mesa code is under MIT license.
-So it's important to use only compatible license like BSD style license.
+ - Main Mesa code is under MIT license.
+It will be important throughout the project period to only use compatible license files.
+ You can find a list of licenses [here](https://spdx.org/licenses/).

+ - Each double precision value would be stored in a `uvec2`.

 ## Deliverables

-- Implement following functions using bit twiddling operations:
+ - A library with the following functions:
     - Add.
     - Negate.
     - Absolute value.